 Enable lockdown mode to require that all configuration changes go through vCenter Server. vSphere 6.0 and later supports normal lockdown mode and strict lockdown mode.

-To completely disallow all direct access to a host, you can select strict lockdown mode.
+If you want to disallow all direct access to a host completely, you can select strict lockdown mode.
 Strict lockdown mode makes it impossible to access a host if the vCenter Server is unavailable and SSH and the ESXi Shell are disabled.
 See Lockdown Mode Behavior.

 - Browse to the host in the vSphere Web Client inventory.